 - Make the Salad Topping While the hummus is heating, toss all the salad ingredients with the dressing in a small bowl.
 Set aside.

-- When the hummus comes out of the oven, spoon the salad evenly over the top.
+- When the hummus comes out of the oven, let it cool for 5 minutes or so, then spoon the salad evenly over the top.
 Garnish with pine nuts and sesame seeds, if you like.
-Serve hot with pita, sliced baguette or crackers.
+Serve with any combination of crudités, toasted pita triangles, thinly sliced baguette or crackers.